-Special LIHTC Allocation
+Future Credit Ceiling Special LIHTC Allocation

-An owner of a development that is unable to proceed may seek a special allocation of LIHTCs in a future year.
+Any development team that is unable to meet the federal statutory placed-in-service deadlines associated with a LIHTC allocation made under this 9% LIHTC QAP may seek a special allocation of LIHTCs in a future year.
 An applicant must meet all the following requirements:

-- (1) The applicant must have received an allocation of 9% LIHTCs from OHFA in a previous year.
-The owner must have returned the allocation or OHFA must have revoked it prior to the required placed-in-service date. - (2) The underlying reason for the inability of the development to proceed must relate to actions by unrelated parties that affect the purchase of the site, plan approval or building permit issuance. - (3) The applicant must obtain a final legal judgment in favor of the owner, a settlement among the parties (including, but not limited to, HUD, USDA Rural Development, a local government or property owner) that will enable the development to proceed, or other documentation as permitted by OHFA evidencing an imminent resolution. - (4) The applicant must complete a current-year application.
-Any monetary damages received that are related to the development, less direct costs of litigation apportioned between damages that are related and unrelated to the development, must be pledged to the development. - (5) The request must be submitted no later than two calendar years after the previous allocation was returned or revoked.
+- (1) The applicant must have received an allocation of 9% LIHTCs from OHFA under this 9% LIHTC QAP.
+The owner must have returned the allocation or OHFA must have revoked it prior to the required placed-in-service date. - (2) The underlying reason for the inability of the development to proceed must relate to actions by unrelated parties that affect the purchase of the site, plan approval or building permit issuance. - (3) The applicant must obtain a final legal judgment in favor of the owner, a settlement among the parties (including, but not limited to, HUD, USDA Rural Development, a local government or property owner) that will enable the development to proceed, or other documentation as permitted by OHFA evidencing an imminent resolution. - (4) The applicant must complete a future-year LIHTC application in accordance with that year's 9% LIHTC QAP.
+Any monetary damages received that are related to the development, less direct costs of litigation apportioned between damages that are related and unrelated to the development, must be pledged to the development. - (5) The request must be submitted no later than two calendar years after the previous LIHTC allocation was returned or revoked.

 OHFA has no affirmative obligation to grant approval to any development seeking relief.
-Developments approved for a special allocation must pay a new reservation fee equal to 10% of the allocation amount.
+Developments approved for a special allocation must pay a new reservation fee under the subsequent 9% LIHTC QAP.
 The original reservation fee will not be refunded.